ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 The rights of those protesting need to be balanced with the rights of others to go about their business without fear of intimidation or having serious disruption to their community.

-The MoJ **MIGHT** be the subject of protests and demonstration by various activist groups seeking publicity for a specific cause or case.
+The MoJ **might** be the subject of protests and demonstration by various activist groups seeking publicity for a specific cause or case.

 ## Responsibilities

 All employees, contractors, partners, service providers and employees of other organisations who are on MoJ premises and co-located sites remain accountable for the security, health and safety of themselves, colleagues and the protection of Departmental Assets.

-`POL.PPD.002`: The building's security team **SHOULD** adapt their process and procedures in line with the advice given to organisations and businesses in central London by the Metropolitan Police Service or their local police force.
+**POL.PPD.002**: The building's security team **should** adapt their process and procedures in line with the advice given to organisations and businesses in central London by the Metropolitan Police Service or their local police force.

 Buildings located in Central London, within the Government Security Zone \(GSZ\), receive information from the GSZ control room about proposed protests – either from information provided by the organisers or through monitoring social media.